 Geisha in Tokyo

-Geisha of Tokyo may not seen as popular as geisha of Kyoto but some of the earliest geisha neighborhoods emerged in the Yoshiwara District of Edo City.
+Geisha of Tokyo may not be seen as popular as geisha of Kyoto but some of the earliest geisha neighborhoods emerged in the Yoshiwara District of Edo City.
 There are currently two active geisha neighborhoods in Tokyo, Kagurazaka and Asakusa, where you can enjoy geisha shows and geisha experiences.

 Those who think geisha are a thing of the past, Japanese geisha still very much exist, and there are a handful of young women training tirelessly to keep the tradition alive, both in the more famous capital of geisha culture, Kyoto, and within and nearby Tokyo.